GottBERT/roberta-snakemake-pipeline/files/SVM/README.md

 - test.raw: test file for RoBERTa training
 - valid.raw: validation file, which is used to validate the model's perplexity after each x steps
-- label_studio.txt: test.raw without line breaks in order to be loaded into label_studio to distinguish between spam and not spam
+- label_studio.raw: test.raw without line breaks in order to be loaded into label_studio to distinguish between spam and not spam

 ## label_studio
 - create `label_studio.raw`: